Originate/guide/scala/README.md

     [Martin Fowler](http://www.martinfowler.com/bliki/AnemicDomainModel.html)

-0. Always remember Tip 4: "Do not Live with Broken Windows: Fix each as soon as it is discovered." - The Pragmatic Programmer, Andrew Hunt and David Thomas.
+0. Always remember Tip 4: "[Do not Live with Broken Windows](http://www.artima.com/intv/fixit.html): Fix each as soon as it is discovered." - The Pragmatic Programmer, Andrew Hunt and David Thomas.

+Part II, [Orthogonality and the DRY Principle](http://www.artima.com/intv/dry.html), is also an interesting reading.
+[Full interview](http://www.artima.com/intv/plain.html).

 Static Analysis Tools & Configuration
 -------------------------------------